Skip to main content

 Backing the Stoned Ape Theory

-The concept of the Stoned Ape Hypothesis was proposed by Terence McKenna, who suggested that psilocybin might have significantly contributed to human evolution, especially cognitive development.
-Even though it has received some criticism, the fascinating aspect of the theory remains undeniable.
+Terence McKenna pioneered the Stoned Ape Hypothesis, proposing that psilocybin might have influenced human evolution, especially cognitive development.
+Despite some opposition, the intriguing nature of the theory remains undeniable.

-In ancient societies, cubes were depicted through symbols, artworks, and statues, indicating the ceremonial application of Psilocybin Mushrooms.
-The Mayan and Aztec cultures used it for interactions with supernatural beings, including gods.
-The diverse Aztec culture referred to it as “teonanácatl“, which means “flesh of the gods”.
-The concept of a psychedelic experience was alien to them, thus, they considered it a heavenly creature.
-Moving north to Siberia, the Siberian shamans employed hallucinogenic Psilocybin Mushrooms for spiritual healing and traditional practices, even though it had toxic properties.
-The substance (Psilocybin Mushrooms) was known as “Amanita Muscaria”.
-This practice dates back to nearly ten thousand years ago.
-In African tribal rituals, especially among the Congo and Zimbabwean tribes, cubes were utilized for ancestral communication, vision induction, and spiritual healing.
-These ancient cultures provide insight into the modern use of psilocybin.
-The reverence for this substance in these societies originated from its divine connection and its ability to trigger mystical experiences.
+Historical societies symbolized cubes through art, statues, and symbols, indicating the ceremonial use of Psilocybin Mushrooms.
+The Mayans and Aztecs used it to connect with supernatural beings, including gods.
+Within the multiculturally rich Aztec society, it was referred to as “teonanácatl“, which means “flesh of the gods”.
+The concept of a psychedelic experience was alien, leading them to view it as a divine entity.
+Moving north to Siberia, hallucinogenic Psilocybin Mushrooms were harnessed by Siberian shamans.
+They specifically used the hallucinogenic substance (Psilocybin Mushrooms) known as “Amanita Muscaria” for spiritual healing and customary practices, despite its toxic nature.
+This usage dates back nearly ten thousand years.
+In African tribal rituals, especially among the Congo and Zimbabwean tribes, cubes were employed for communication with ancestors, to induce visions, and promote spiritual healing.
+These historical societies contribute to the understanding of contemporary psilocybin use.
+The reverence for this substance in these cultures originated from its divine connections and its ability to provoke mystical experiences.

 Psilocybin Mushrooms in Myth and Folklore

-Various tales, including those by Gordon Wasson, highlight the connection between Psilocybin Mushrooms and the mystical world, accentuating its part in folklore and mythology as a medium for divine interaction and enlightenment.
-In ancient India, the Soma—a ritual drink mentioned in the Vedas—is believed to have caused altered states of consciousness.
-Scholars like Wasson have suggested that it might have been made from psychoactive plants, like fly agaric.
-Some have even speculated that this ancient drink might have contained a mixture of different plants.
-Regardless of its origins, the psychedelic history suggests that Soma allowed the emergence of sacred symbols during rituals, representing a portal to higher knowledge or spiritual awakening.
+Numerous accounts, including those by Gordon Wasson, have highlighted the connection between Psilocybin Mushrooms and the mystical world, underscoring its role in folklore and mythology as a medium for divine communication and enlightenment.
+In ancient India, the Soma—a ceremonial drink mentioned in the Vedas—was thought to induce altered states of consciousness.
+Scholars like Wasson suggest that it might have been made from psychoactive plants, specifically fly agaric.
+Some even speculate that this ancient drink might have been a mixture of various plants.
+Regardless of its origins, the psychedelic history suggests that Soma facilitated the emergence of sacred symbols during rituals, symbolizing a portal to higher wisdom or spiritual enlightenment.

-The 1950s saw the reintroduction of these substances in the Western world, attributed to the groundbreaking work of individuals like R. Gordon Wasson, Roger Heim, and Albert Hofmann.
-During their expedition to Mexico, they managed to extract the two psychedelic components – psilocybin and psilocin – from the Psilocybin Mushrooms acquired from the Mazatec tribe.
-Wasson later shared his discoveries, usage, and insights about magic Psilocybin Mushrooms in Life magazine.
-His writings and personal experiences contributed to the recognition of the substance as a potent hallucinogen.
-By the time the 1960s arrived, the substance had become synonymous with the Hippie movement and was regarded as a conduit to spiritual experiences.
-Its use, however, generated considerable controversy and instigated a shift in the recreational consumption of hallucinogenic substances.
+The 1950s saw a revival of these substances in the West, largely due to the pioneering work of individuals such as R. Gordon Wasson, Roger Heim, and Albert Hofmann.
+During an expedition to Mexico, they managed to extract the two psychedelic components (psilocybin and psilocin) from the Psilocybin Mushrooms obtained from the Mazatec tribe.
+Subsequently, Wasson shared his discoveries, uses, and insights about magic Psilocybin Mushrooms in Life magazine.
+His articles and personal experiences contributed to the recognition of the substance as a potent hallucinogen.
+By the onset of the 1960s, the substance had become emblematic of the Hippie movement and was seen as a conduit to spiritual experiences.
+Nonetheless, its use also sparked major controversy and triggered a revolution in the recreational use of hallucinogenic substances.

 Further Evolution: Worldwide Prohibition

-In 1971, the United Nations Convention on Psychotropic Substances classified psilocybin as a Schedule 1 illicit drug, alongside Lysergic Acid Diethylamide and N, N-Dimethyltryptamine.
-At that moment, they were all considered devoid of medicinal value and highly prone to misuse.
-This resulted in widespread illegality in Western nations, including Canada and the U.S., considerably limiting the spiritual and therapeutic uses of the substance.
+In 1971, psilocybin was classified as a Schedule 1 illegal drug by the United Nations Convention on Psychotropic Substances, along with Lysergic Acid Diethylamide and N, N-Dimethyltryptamine.
+These substances were all considered to have no medicinal value and a high potential for abuse at that time.
+This resulted in broad criminalization in Western nations, including Canada and the U.S., severely limiting the spiritual and therapeutic uses of the substance.

 The Modern Resurgence of Psilocybin

-In contemporary times, there has been an easing of the strict laws governing psilocybin usage, beginning with its decriminalization.
-This shift is in accordance with the UN’s permission for treaty member nations to control the substance based on their own judgement.
-Simultaneously, a growing body of research and clinical trials related to psychedelics and consciousness strongly affirms the potential medicinal uses of psilocybin.
-A study conducted in 2021 examining the therapeutic application of psychedelics suggests that the 1970 prohibition significantly curtailed further research.
-However, a preliminary study in 2004 rekindled interest in psilocybin, suggesting potential roles in neuropsychiatry, particularly in the treatment of mental health disorders such as:
+Recently, there has been a relaxation in the strict laws governing psilocybin use, starting with its decriminalization.
+This shift aligns with the UN’s permission for treaty member countries to regulate the substance as per their own discretion.
+Simultaneously, a growing body of research and clinical trials on psychedelics and consciousness provides strong evidence for potential medicinal applications of psilocybin.
+A 2021 study exploring the therapeutic use of psychedelics suggests that the 1970 ban considerably hindered further research.
+However, a preliminary study in 2004 revived interest in psilocybin, hinting at potential uses in neuropsychiatry, especially for treating mental health disorders such as:

 • Depression, Anxiety, and Stress